andrew2020wit/bilingua-dealer/README.md

 if you have performance troubles.
 It's only about creating.
 You will not have trouble with big books at reading.

+If you use a monolingual text, don't forget to turn off the translation - it keeps the place.

 ### About some custom styles

 Custom styles are applied only to book-page.